kyleeschen1/projector/README.md

 ![alt text](https://github.com/kyleeschen1/projector/blob/main/images/frames.gif)

-These "frames" constitute a little film reel of the animation.
-Each is already indexed, and can be turned into a zipper so that students can stop the animation and zip around to various components.
-(This part will require I add the keypress portion discussed above).
+This list of "frames" constitute a little film reel of the animation.
+Each is already indexed, and can be turned into a zipper so that students can stop the animation and zoom around to various components.
+(This part will require I add the keypress portion discussed above.)

 ## Other Uses